saturncloud/examples/examples/rapids/README.md

 <img src="https://saturn-public-assets.s3.us-east-2.amazonaws.com/example-resources/rapids.png" width="400">

-This project provides the basics for using [RAPIDS](https://rapids.ai/) on Saturn Cloud.
-The project is set to have a workspace server with a GPU, and three workers in a Dask cluster, each with their own GPU.
+This resource provides the basics for using [RAPIDS](https://rapids.ai/) on Saturn Cloud.
+The resource is set to have a workspace server with a GPU, and three workers in a Dask cluster, each with their own GPU.
 Here are some example notebooks that walk through using a GPU with RAPIDS, scaling to a cluster with Dask, then some runtime comparisons:

 ## [Use RAPIDS on a single GPU](01-rapids-gpu.ipynb)